 - Tax-wise, limited company directors have the potential to pay less tax, as they can pay themselves small salaries and high dividends (which are free from NICs), whereas sole traders pay themselves a salary which is liable for NICs as well as income tax.

-Whatever you decide to do, we always recommend you discuss your options with an accountant or business adviser before taking the plunge.
+Whatever you decide to do, we always recommend you discuss your situation with an accountant or business adviser before going ahead.